Western-Formula-Racing/daq-server-components/README.md

 2. **InfluxDB 3 Explorer** – Web UI for browsing and querying telemetry.
 3. **Telegraf** – Reads the importer’s line protocol output and forwards metrics to InfluxDB.
 4. **Grafana** – Pre-provisioned dashboards that visualise the stored telemetry.
-5. **Static frontend** – Lightweight landing page for the driver station.
+5. **Sandbox** - Connecting InfluxDB3 with LLM for natural language queries and analysis.
-6. **Slack bot** – Optional automation/notification bot for race ops.
+6. **Slack bot d.b.a.
+Lappy** – Optional automation/notification bot for race ops.
-7. **Lap analysis app (“lappy”)** – Dash-based exploration tool.
+7. **Lap analysis app** – Dash-based location data visualiser and lap timer.
+(Useful if GPS data is available.)
 8. **Startup data loader** – Seeds the database on boot with sample CAN frames.
 9. **File uploader** – Streams uploaded CSV logs into InfluxDB using the shared DBC file.
+10. **Data downloader** - Scans InfluxDB periodically, visual SQL query builder, and CSV export service.

 Detailed documentation for each service is available in `docs/containers/`.

 ## Sample data & DBC files

-The repository ships with `example.dbc` (a minimal CAN database) and a markdown-wrapped sample dataset (`2024-01-01-00-00-00.csv.md`) containing four rows of synthetic telemetry.
+The repository ships with `example.dbc` (a minimal CAN database) and a markdown-wrapped sample dataset (`2025-01-01-00-00-00.csv.md`) containing four rows of synthetic telemetry.
 Copy the code block into a `.csv` file before running the stack.
 Replace both assets with production data when working with real vehicles.

 ## Working with environment variables